archphile/thepenguin/content/posts/2018-12-27-getting-my-life-back-part-one-social-media.md

 Back in late 2017, during my first walks out as a completely new photographer, I had decided that whenever I found something really interesting, I would immediately transfer it from my camera to my smartphone and publish it on **Instagram**.

 Some of my photos were really successful, while others did not get the "likes" I believed they would.
-That was the first time I cought myself wanting to delete content that my (few) followers - mainly friends of mine - did not like.
+That was the first time I caught myself wanting to delete content that my (few) followers - mainly friends of mine - did not like.

 This was **a really sad realization** for me: although I was an amateur photographer, my creativity was "getting instructions" from my followers.
 Instead of learning how to shoot right and **make art** through photography, I had decided that approval from my followers was far important for me.